 After all exams are over, I spent two months in enjoyment.
 I started preparation in July last week, my first mistake.
 Simultaneously, I joined a test series, my second mistake.

 In two months of off-study, I had lost grip on many portions.
 Also, I usually get lost in test series’ tests held after every 21 days.
 I get confused whether to prepare for these tests or not, my third and biggest mistake.
 Overall, for whole year I just able to recover the level where I was at the time of last IIT JEE.
 In screening exam, I merely pass the test.

 During screening and mains exam, I used the last phase discuss above.
 It helped me a lot and let me to secure around 10000 ranks in mains.
 Not to mention, I appeared for IIT JEE next year too using experience of the discussed year.)

-I’m giving links to articles written by me on similar topics:
+If you like the above article, I’m giving links for articles written on similar topic by me:

 - Kota: Paradise for IIT JEE Aspirants

 - Role of Coachings in IIT JEE selection